voucherifyio/voucherify-openapi/docs/custom-webhook-sites/introduction-to-webhook.md

 > 🚧 New Addresses
 >
 > The new addresses are not live yet.
-The actual traffic will begin on 18th October.
+The actual traffic will begin on 8th November 2024.

 ## Webhooks Available in Project Settings